 Vehicle Layout

-For simplicity’s sake, I’ll mostly reference my own experience and my current vehicle build.
-With the infinite mix of vehicles, lifestyles, purposes, people, and pets out there, I generally recommend finding YouTube creators whose setups match your goals.
-What I can speak to confidently is Subaru and minivan camping.
+For the sake of simplicity, I’ll mostly reference my own experience and my current vehicle build.
+Given the infinite combinations of vehicles, lifestyles, goals, and travel companions (both people and pets), I generally recommend finding YouTube creators whose specific setups align with your personal objectives.
+What I can speak to with confidence, however, is the reality of Subaru and minivan camping.

 From a Subaru Outback to a Minivan

 My girlfriend and I started this journey in my Subaru Outback.
-It worked, but space was extremely limited — a small battery, minimal storage, and nowhere inside the car to move around with only six feet from the front seats to the rear hatch.
+While it served its purpose, the space was extremely limited.
+Between a small battery setup and minimal storage, there was virtually nowhere inside to move around—especially with only six feet of clearance from the front seats to the rear hatch.

 Switching to a minivan was a complete game changer.
-With nearly ten feet of length behind the front seats, we suddenly had room for a larger bed and a couple of extra feet for our dog, Lula.
-If it were just me, a van provides more than enough space to bring provisions for two weeks or longer.
+With nearly ten feet of length behind the front seats, we suddenly had room for a larger bed and a couple of extra feet of dedicated space for our dog, Lula.
+For a solo traveler, a van provides more than enough room to carry provisions for two weeks or longer.

-The first step was removing the rear seats, seatbelts, and center console to create a clear passthrough.
-I then built a raised platform roughly four inches high, using ¾-inch OSB supported by short 2x4 blocks along the center and edges.
-We traced the interior shape to cut the platform so it fit cleanly against the walls with almost no gaps.
+The first step was removing the rear seats, seatbelts, and center console to create a clear, unobstructed passthrough from the front to the back.
+I then built a raised platform roughly four inches high, using 3/4-inch OSB supported by short 2x4 blocks positioned along the center and edges for stability.
+To ensure a professional finish, we traced the interior contours of the van before cutting, allowing the platform to fit cleanly against the walls with almost no gaps.

 Storage & Battery Placement

-The Sienna has deep trunk storage — about 2 feet deep, 2 feet tall, and 4 feet wide.
-I chose this area for the battery.
-It’s hidden from view, protected from weather and spills, and perfectly positioned beneath the bed.
-Space around it allowed for ventilation and room for smaller storage bins and the Xbox.
+The Toyota Sienna features a deep rear cargo well—approximately 2 feet deep, 2 feet tall, and 4 feet wide.
+I chose this area for the battery setup; it’s hidden from view, protected from the elements, and perfectly positioned beneath the bed platform.
+Leaving space around the battery allowed for proper ventilation while still providing room for smaller storage bins and the Xbox.

-In vans, the big items dictate where the small ones can go.
-You don’t get much wiggle room, and adding fixed surfaces like shelves or countertops locks you into a design choice forever.
-I avoided that.
-I prefer a wide-open space I can rearrange depending on what each trip requires.
-It can get tiring moving the water, fridge, and boxes around — but having the flexibility is worth it.
+In a van, large items dictate where everything else lives.
+There isn't much "wiggle room," and adding fixed surfaces like permanent shelves or countertops locks you into a design choice that is difficult to change.
+I intentionally avoided that.
+I prefer a wide-open interior that I can rearrange based on the specific requirements of each trip.
+While it can be tiring to move the fridge, water jugs, and boxes around, that flexibility is a major asset.

 Looking Ahead to Winter